2 DECEMBER 2019

 The F-117 Nighthawk was the world’s first operational stealth aircraft.
 Between 1981 and 2008, Lockheed Martin produced 59 operational F-117s and five developmental prototypes, but the aircraft weren’t publicly acknowledged until 1988.
 They became known as “stealth fighters,” the F-117’s angular shape designed to reflect radar waves and bolstered by the use of a radar-absorbing material.
 Because the aircraft was expected to operate only at night, it was painted black to make it more difficult to discern against the night sky.

 Also on display is an F14 Tomcat.
 With the addition of the F117, the museum is clearly highlighting its Reagan administration-era military aircraft display.
-Who knows what might be added in the future?
+Why not a US Marine BAe Harrier at some point in the future?
+It could self deliver.
+Would The Falklands be mention in the captions?

 I did not have time to visit, but the museum also mounts on a regular basis a series of exhibitions on other subjects and is currently offering Egypt’s Lost Cities – described as a fascinating look at two ancient civilisations that were lost to natural disasters and the rising tides of the Mediterranean Sea.